meetkosiso/Books-MetaData-Extractor/README.md

 # MetaData-Extractor

-The challenge is to build a metadata extractor for all the project Gutenberg titles which are available in [zip](http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.zip) and [tar](http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.bz2) format
+A book metadata extractor for all the project Gutenberg titles which are available in [zip](http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.zip) and [tar](http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.bz2) format

 ## To install the service Dependencies
 ```